 Do you want to take your entrepreneurial spirit to the next level and go self-employed?
 Despite the numerous pros and cons of self-employment, people are increasingly taking the plunge to go it alone.
 While the pandemic has undoubtedly shaped the way we structure our working lives, it’s also given many people the freedom to reassess their career opportunities.

 When I joined the 4.2 million self-employed workers in the UK, it was the best decision of my life!
-It’s influenced my personal growth, business knowledge and has made me achieve goals I never thought were possible!
+It’s influenced my personal growth, business knowledge and made me achieve goals I never thought were possible!

 Calling your own shots is not only a rewarding experience but is also the first step to achieving professional independence.
 Before going self-employed, it’s essential you understand the pros and cons of self-employment.
 This will give you the best start with your new business venture.